-Furnishings of the Temple; Ark brought into the Temple; the cloud of the Lord fills the Temple; Solomon's prayer of dedication.
+Temple furnishings; Ark brought into the Temple; cloud of the Lord’s presence fills the Temple; Solomon’s prayer of dedication

 Thought for Today: